agude/agude.github.io/_drafts/2022-07-16-online_realtor_estimate_timeseries_detailed.md

 ## Plot

-Here a plot comparing the estimates for the sales price from Zillow and Redfin in time:
+Here is a plot comparing the estimates for the sales price from Zillow and Redfin in time:

 [![A plot showing three time series, one is the estimated value of a house according to Zillow, one is the estimate for the same house from